Archewell: Taxonomy

-The National Taxonomy of Exempt Entities (NTEE) is a classification system for non-profit organizations developed by the NCSS Archewell comes under 'NTEE T30 Public Organizations', which typically have grantmaking as a main focus.
+The National Taxonomy of Exempt Entities (NTEE) is a classification system for non-profit organizations developed by the NCSS.
+Archewell comes under 'NTEE T30 Public Organizations', which typically have grantmaking as a main focus.

 Publicity and structure

-In November 2020, former communications head at Pinterest and former Apple corporate communications manager, Christine Schirmer, was recruited for Archewell's publicity team.
+In November 2020, former communications head at Pinterest and former Apple corporate communications manager Christine Schirmer was recruited for Archewell's publicity team.
 Others include Toya Holness, who led communications at the New York City Department of Education, and James Holt (Harry and Meghan's communications lead in the United Kingdom).
 It was reported that PR agency Sunshine Sachs will work with Schirmer, Holness and Holt as they oversee Archewell ventures.
 Holt later replaced Catherine St Laurent as the foundation's executive director in March 2021, while St Laurent remained affiliated with the organization as a senior adviser.
-Around the same time, Invisible Hand, a social impact agency founded by Genevieve Roth, started collaborating with Archewell on initiatives and campaigns, and Roth was appointed a senior strategic advisor.
+Around the same time, Invisible Hand, a social impact agency founded by Genevieve Roth (who worked on Hillary Clinton’s 2016 presidential campaign), started collaborating with Archewell on initiatives and campaigns, and Roth was appointed a senior strategic advisor.
 In June 2021, tech and media executive Mandana Dayani joined the foundation as its first chief operating officer.
-In September 2021, former Sony Pictures executive Fara Taylor was hired as head of marketing for all of the company's three divisions and she is expected to leave her position some time in 2023.
+In September 2021, former Sony Pictures executive Fara Taylor was hired as head of marketing for all of the company's three divisions; she left her position in 2023.
 In the same year, the company hired Miranda Barbot, a former employee of Barack Obama.
 In May 2022, Ashley Momtaheni Hansen, the VP of Global Communications and Media Relations at the Universal Filmed Entertainment Group, was named as the person who would lead Archewell's Global Communications.
 In the same month, Toya Holness left her position as head of communications.
 In September 2022, it was announced that Sunshine Sachs would no longer represent them.

-In December 2022, Mandana Dayani, who had been the president of Archewell, resigned following a planned departure where the Duke and Duchess would come off of parental leave and jointly take over the role.
+In December 2022, Mandana Dayani, who had been the president of Archewell, resigned following a planned departure where the Duke and Duchess would come off parental leave and jointly take over the role.
 In January 2023, Shauna Nep was named as co-executive director to work alongside executive director James Holt.
 Miranda Barbot joined the foundation as director of global communications and press secretary, while Maren Thomas was named manager of communications, and will work alongside Deesha Tank.
+Barbot was promoted to vice president of programs and media operations in 2024 and her previous position was filled by Kyle Boulia and Charlie Gipson as deputy press secretary and point of contact for UK and European media outlets, respectively.
+In October 2024 it was announced that Ashley Hansen who previously served as Harry and Meghan's chief spokesperson had signed the couple as clients for her PR consultancy firm and would oversee Archewell's philanthropic work and creative projects.
+Hansen was succeeded by Meredith Maines as chief communications officer and Shahed Fakhari Larson as outside strategic communications counsel.